henrikr3/corda-kubernetes-yo/README.md

 ```
 Please note that the names of the parties are *PartyA*, *PartyB* and *PartyC*, these are the Nodes X500 names and should not be confused with the directory names which are all lower case.

-At this point you may consider logging in to another Node and sending a Yo to PartyA as well.
+At this point you may consider logging in to another Node (party c) and sending a Yo to PartyB as well.

-In order to inspect if you have received a Yo from another Node, you can execute the following command:
+In order to inspect if you have received a Yo from another Node, you should log in to party b using the ssh command from above just having the port number incremented.
+After that, you can execute the following command:
 ```
 run vaultQuery contractStateType: net.corda.yo.YoState
 ```